-Excellent resources: Overview, prevention, surgery, hormone therapy, chemotherapy, family support, minimally invasive surgery, robotic-assisted prostatectomy, laparoscopic prostate surgery, watchful waiting strategy, treatment choices for prostate cancer, drugs approved for prostate cancer and more
+MedlinePlus’ website on prostate cancer has excellent resources, ad-free.
+Find overview, prevention, surgery, hormone therapy, chemotherapy, family support, minimally invasive surgery, robotic-assisted prostatectomy, laparoscopic prostate surgery, watchful waiting strategy, PSA and other tests, treatment choices for prostate cancer, drugs approved for prostate cancer and more

-A study published in the medical journal Urology, found that facility costs averaged nearly $35,000 (+/- $20,000) for a radical prostatectomy (RP) procedure in the US.
+How much does a radical prostatectomy cost?
+A prostate cancer surgery study published in the medical journal Urology, found that facility costs averaged nearly $35,000 (+/- $20,000) for a radical prostatectomy (RP) procedure in the US.
+(In 2022 dollars, this would be nearly $47,000).
 Estimates were provided by 70 of 100 hospitals invited to submit prices for an uninsured 55 year old man.
 Facility fees ranged widely, from $10,000 to $135,000.
 Academic medical center prices were statistically higher for the same theoretical patient.
-In addition, 10 hospitals provided numbers for surgeon and anesthesia fees, which averaged $8280 (+/-$4282, ranging as high as $18,720).
+In addition, 10 hospitals provided numbers for surgeon and anesthesia fees, which averaged $8,280 (+/-$4282, ranging as high as $18,720).
 Finally, about 1/3 of hospitals indicated they would discount the prices for prompt payment, an average of 34%.
 Research by Pate, Uhlman, et al, from the University of Iowa.
 Published March 2014.
-Using a simple medical inflation factor, the combined cost of facility, anesthesia and surgeon fees would be close to $50,000 in 2019 dollars.
+Using a simple medical inflation factor, the combined cost of facility, anesthesia and surgeon fees would be about $58,000 in 2022 dollars.

 This ad-free website on prostate problems describes medical tests such as the PSA test (prostate-specific antigen), digital rectal exam, Transrectal Ultrasound with Prostate Biopsy, urodynamic tests, cystoscopy, MRI, CT, and more.
 Site by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of NIH

+What are the PSA Test recommendations for prostate cancer?
 The U.S. Preventive Services Task Force (USPSTF) now recommends against PSA-based screening for prostate cancer for men over 70.
-The guideline was recently updated.
+The guideline was updated in May 2018.
 For men aged 55 to 69 years, USPSTF says the decision to undergo periodic prostate-specific antigen (PSA)–based screening for prostate cancer should be an individual one.
 They note that screening offers a small potential benefit of reducing the chance of death from prostate cancer in some men.
 However, many men will experience potential harms of screening, including false-positive results that require additional testing and possible prostate biopsy; overdiagnosis and overtreatment; and treatment complications, such as incontinence and erectile dysfunction.
 There is a possibility that the benefits of PSA-based screening for prostate cancer do not outweigh the harms.